 '''

 sleep for the given number of milliseconds.

 sleep(ms)

 returns the number of milliseconds since the micro:bit was last switched on.

 running_time()

+returns the temperature in Celcius

+temperature()

+converts a number from one scale of values to another

+scale(value_to_convert, from=(min_value, max_value), to=(min_value, max_value))

 makes the micro:bit enter panic mode (this usually happens when the DAL runs

 out of memory, and causes a sad face to be drawn on the display).
 The error

 code can be any arbitrary integer value.

 panic(error_code)

 resets the micro:bit.

 reset()

 '''